 Warm up to the fall with this delicious squash soup.
 My recipe is made with a little Midwestern twist.
-I added wild rice, a Midwestern staple but it can be served with some hearty bread instead.
+I added wild rice, a Midwestern staple but it can be served with some hearty bread like rye bread instead.
 I enjoy squashes in all shapes and forms.
 Many of us think of squash when we hear the word fall cooking so I will start off my fall recipe collection with a squash dish.

 As the fall season is arriving, I feel like a little squirrel trying to get ready for the colder months: eating the great variety of fruits and vegetables, storing up foods, making last minute repairs and just mentally getting ready.
 By now we are aware that summer is gone and a new season is coming with all its beauty and challenges.
 It was the Autumnal Equinox a couple of days ago, when the days and nights are equal and from now on the days are going to get shorter and colder as well.